-3. Sign up to our Skilled Volunteering Weekly Alert newsletter.
+3. Interested in a Skilled Volunteer role?
+Sign up to our Skilled Volunteering Weekly Alert newsletter.

-You can sign up to our weekly Skilled Volunteering newsletter which showcases a sample of volunteer roles available.
+This newsletter showcases a sample of volunteer roles available.
 Sign up here

-4. Complete a Volunteer Registration Form or submit an Expression of Interest through the volunteering Portal
+5. Complete a Volunteer Registration Form or submit an Expression of Interest through the volunteering Portal online

-Once you have completed the Volunteer Registration Form it is sent to the Volunteer Referral Service (VRS).
-Your details are entered into the volunteer database so that the VRS can help match you with a volunteer opportunity that suits your interests, skills and values.
+Your Volunteer Registration Form is sent to the Volunteer Referral Service (VRS).
+The VRS will contact you and help match you with a suitable volunteer opportunity.

-Once your application has been received and processed, the VRS team will send you an email confirming your registration.
-Call the VRS team to make a date and time to interview you.
-Your interview can be done over the phone with the VRS interviewers or face-to-face at our office in The Rocks, Sydney.
+When your online application has been received the VRS team will contact you to schedule an interview.
+We can do this over the phone or face-to-face at our office in The Rocks.

-We will then provide you with the details of the organisation offering the position or positions and all of the basic information about the roles.
+We will provide you with the details of the organisation offering the position.
 We also send the organisation confirmation that you have been interviewed and referred to them.

 7. Contact the not-for-profit organisation

 When we refer you to an organisation we will give you their contact details and send them yours.
-You must contact the organisation yourself to discuss the volunteer role.
-Please contact the organisation as soon as possible to express your interest and to arrange further contact with the organisation.
+You must then contact the organisation yourself to discuss the volunteer role.

 Do you still have a question about volunteering?
-View our FAQs
+View our Volunteer Q&A page

 Translated versions of this page can be downloaded below: